framgia/laravel-test-guideline/en/Conventions.md

 - **Auth policies**
 - And any additional project-specific classes

-## Integration tests Required Components
+## Integration Test Required Components
 - **Routes**: test input/output with integration in a whole system
 - **Route authentication**